 Volunteer drivers must provide proof of auto insurance that includes coverage of at least \$2 million.
 The KRSC reimburses the volunteer driver the difference in the cost of the insurance premium from 1 million to 2 million.
-A copy of proof of insurance and the difference in cost of additional insurance premium is required (old and new coverage).
+A copy of proof of insurance and the difference in cost of additional insurance premium is required on an annual basis (old and new coverage) to obtain reimbursement.